KTH/kth-node-cortina-block/README.md

   - `matomoAnalytics` defaults to `1.714097`.

 - `redisConfig` is optional.
 An object parsed from `kth-node-configuration`, containing `host` and `port`.
 If provided, blocks will be cached in redis.
+- `redisKey` is optional.
+Use unique keys of multiple apps share the same redis.

 ### Returned blocks